openshift/microshift/packaging/kickstart/README.md

 The following variables need to be added for creating an Image Mode kickstart file.

-* `BOOTC_IMAGE_URL` contains a reference of the image to be installed using the [ostreecontainer](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#ostreecontainer) kickstart command.
+* `BOOTC_IMAGE_URL` contains a reference to the image to be installed using the [ostreecontainer](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#ostreecontainer) kickstart command.
-* `AUTH_CONFIG` contents are copied to `/etc/ostree/auth.json` at the pre-install stage to authenticate access to the `BOOTC_IMAGE_URL` image.
+* `AUTH_CONFIG` contents are copied to `/etc/ostree/auth.json` to authenticate
+  access to the `BOOTC_IMAGE_URL` image.
 If no registry authentication is required, skip this setting.
-* `REGISTRY_CONFIG` contents are copied to `/etc/containers/registries.conf.d/999-microshift-registry.conf`.
+* `REGISTRY_CONFIG` contents are copied to `/etc/containers/registries.conf.d/999-microshift-registry.conf`
-  at the pre-install stage to configure access to the registry containing the `BOOTC_IMAGE_URL` image.
+  to configure access to the registry containing the `BOOTC_IMAGE_URL` image.
   If no registry configuration is required, skip this setting.

 Example commands setting the variables.